 Avery doesn’t take his responsibility lightly.
 “Someone is fully relying on me, my sight, my skill set as a guide to get him from A to B, not only for getting there, but to win the race.
 So that’s a big deal right there.”
 And when Avery focuses on himself, his surroundings, their position on the track, and the race strategy, Brown is able to focus on his singular job: running fast.

 4. Teamwork is like any other skill: It takes work

 Avery’s best advice for leaders in positions of high responsibility?
 Teamwork is a skill, just like any other skill in your business or professional life.
 Now, after more than 14 years as a guide, “it’s second nature,” says Avery.
 But that skill as a guide and runner comes after years and years of practice running together with his runners and working as a team.

-He recommends to develop better teamwork skills, “just work on your craft.
+He recommends developing better teamwork skills, “just work on your craft.
 Make your mistakes in practice so you don’t make them in competition.”